karrot-dev/karrot-frontend/docs/sparkpost.md

 You also need to setup the inbound email domain for "reply to this email" functionality.
 By convention we use the main application domain prepended with "replies." e.g. `karrot.world` -> `replies.karrot.world`.

-For this domain you need to give it some MX records so they will arrive at Sparkpost [TODO: provide link or details].
+For this domain you need to give it some MX records so they will arrive at Sparkpost.
+See the [Sparkpost docs](https://www.sparkpost.com/docs/tech-resources/inbound-email-relay-webhook/#add-mx-records) for which records to add.

+Note: when we did this using NameCheap it seemed to exclude the subdomain from the wildcard A record we had, requiring a seperate A record for the subdomain, so check your settings!

 ## Ansible configuration